saurabhp75/saurabhp75.github.io/_notes/jekyll.md

 ```

 - **Install gems**
 This creates bundler config file, `./.bundle/config`.
 It contains the path(`./vendor/bundle`) where Gems are installed.
 This helps isolate the project environment as the gems are not installed globally.
-This will install the github versions of gems in your local repo.
-Also, keep running "bundle update" regularly to keep the gems in sync with github gem versions.
+This will install the github versions of gems in your local repo. **Also, keep running "bundle update" regularly to keep the gems in sync with github gem versions**.
 ```shell
 $ bundle install --path vendor/bundle
 ```